VivekBigsteptech/React_Backend_test/README.md

 # React_Backend_test

-# To run the Code we have to do this -
+# To Install Dependency-
   npm install

+# To start the Project
   npm start